hashicorp/terraform-provider-tfe/website/docs/r/workspace.html.markdown

    workspace.
 This can be the URL of a related resource in another app, or a link to documentation or other info about the client.
    Requires `source_name` to also be set.
-   **Note:** The API does not (currently) allow this to be set after a workspace has been created, so updating this value after the fact will result in the workspace being replaced.
+   **Note:** The API does not (currently) allow this to be updated after a workspace has been created, so modifying this value will result in the workspace being replaced.
 * `speculative_enabled` - (Optional) Whether this workspace allows speculative
   plans.
 Defaults to `true`.
 Setting this to `false` prevents Terraform Cloud or the Terraform Enterprise instance from running plans on pull requests,